 24- Capacity

-The total data carrying capacity of a network.
-Understanding capacity helps in planning for expansion and scaling.
+The total data-carrying capacity of a network.
+Understanding capacity is essential for planning expansion and scaling.

 25- Network efficiency